JRTheStudent/Getting-and-Cleaning-Data/README.md

 ###### Lines 25-44
 The X_{test, train}.txt data sets both contain 561 variables with 2,947 and 7,352 observations, respectively.
 Wrapping "read.tables" with "rbind" 'stacks' the test data set atop the train data set, creating a data frame with 10,299 observations of 561 variables.
 Combining the data sets by 'stacking' in one step is more efficient but all subsequent 'stacked' actions _must_ proceed by 'stacking' test data atop train data to maintain coherence.

-After creating and populating the data set with the measurement data, the "subect" column is appended via "rbind" "mutate" wrapping "readLines" of the subject_{test, train}.txt files.
+After creating and populating the data set with the measurement data, the "subject" column is appended via "rbind" "mutate" wrapping "readLines" of the subject_{test, train}.txt files.

 ### 3b.
 Requirement 2: Extract only mean and standard deviation measurements.
 ###### Lines 46-56
 This step sub-selects columns with variable names containing the character strings "mean" and "std" (standard deviation), case-insensitively and in any position within the variable name.
 As the course requirements are not explicit and the inclusion of (potentially) superfluous variables does not affect required processing (the variables are independent in the processing required) it is preferable to err on the side of broader inclusivity.
 86 measurement variables match this criteria, thus this trims the merged data frame to 87 variables (the 86 matching variables as well as "subject" which was appended above) while still maintaining 10,299 observations.

 The features.txt file contains a numbered list of column names corresponding to the test and train data sets.
-This file is read into a variable, then "grep" is applied (using the criteria described above) to identify column names that match the critera and preserve them in the variable "oColKeepNames" to assist in the fulfillment of Requirement 4 below.
-Finally grep is used again with the same criteria, but this time with the "invert" parameter to identify column numbers that do not match the critera and they are subselected out of "data."
+This file is read into a variable, then "grep" is applied (using the criteria described above) to identify column names that match the criteria and preserve them in the variable "oColKeepNames" to assist in the fulfilment of Requirement 4 below.
+Finally "grep" is used again with the same criteria, but this time with the "invert" parameter to identify column numbers that do not match the criteria and they are subselected out of "data."

 ### 3c.
 Requirement 3: Use descriptive activity names for the activity variable.
 ###### Lines 58-72
-The y_{test, train}.txt files contain the IDs of the actvities corresponding to each row of the test and train data sets, respectively.
+The y_{test, train}.txt files contain the IDs of the activities corresponding to each row of the test and train data sets, respectively.
 The activity_labels.txt file contains the labels corresponding to the activity IDs within y_{test, train}.txt.
-Joining the rbind of y_{test, train}.txt with "activity_labels.txt" creates a data frame with observations corresponding to those in the "data" data frame with two variables, the activity ID in "V1" and the activity label in "V2".
+Applying the "dplyr" "join" function the "rbind" of y_{test, train}.txt with "activity_labels.txt" creates a data frame with observations corresponding to those in the "data" data frame with two variables, the activity ID in "V1" and the activity label in "V2".
 Append the new column "activity" to "data" by mutating in the selection of column "V2" from the joined data frame described above.

 ### 3d.
 Requirement 4: Label the data set with descriptive variable names.
 ###### Lines 74-76